 Northshore School District has a comprehensive Community Resources Directory available on their website.
-You can access the directory by navigating to www.nsd.org, select the "Community" link, and then select the "Community Resources Directory" link.
+You can access the directory by navigating to www1.nsd.org, select "Community" from the drop down in the upper right hand corner.
 If you have questions about possible community resources that are available for your family, please contact your student's counselor for more information.